Skip to main content

 Frequently Asked Questions

-The Apothecary of Trubiz is a action game.
+The Apothecary of Trubiz is a casual puzzle game with fantasy theme.

 The Apothecary of Trubiz is available on PC and Windows.